Deciding with only a wristwach in thick fog

 When uncertainty thickens and time gets short, decision-making becomes a struggle.
 Different schools of thought collide: rationalists, intuitionists, data believers, champions of tactical agility.
 Should we build models, trust our gut, delegate to machines, or simplify to the extreme?
 Here’s a cross-cutting overview to help you stay in control—even in the fog and under pressure.

-Malcolm Gladwell (Blink: The Power of Thinking Without Thinking, 2005);
+Blink: The Power of Thinking Without Thinking, by Malcolm Gladwell (2005)

 1. Predict the unpredictable… without drowning in it